4.67 from 15 votes

 • Butter: To give the cobbler base a gloriously rich flavor.

-• Flour: All-purpose flour is best, but you can use self-raising and remove the baking powder if you need to.
+• Flour: All-purpose flour is best, but you can use self-raising and remove the baking powder if necessary.

 • Baking powder: For a decent rise on your cobber.